 That is someone else's wife

-“A moment apart is unbearable, sad like a fox's enchantment”
+“A moment apart is unbearable, sorrow like a fox's enchantment”

-“In the heart, dead silence when I can't see you, the cherry blossoms white in the dazzling dusk”
+“In the heart, dead silence when I can't see you, the cherry blossoms white and dazzling at dusk”

-“On the morning you return, hearing the crisp footsteps on the stone road, snow falls like the fragrance of apples”
+“On the morning you leave, I hear the crisp footsteps on the stone road, snow falls like the fragrance of apples”

-(The above are poems from Bai Qiu's poetry collection "Flowers of the Paulownia")
+(The above are poems from Bai Qiu's collection "Flowers of the Paulownia")

 Bai Qiu's poetry collection "Flowers of the Paulownia"